 Dr. Polishook currently resides in Leicester in the UK where he teaches all things related to the piano, including improvisation and classical repertoire, jazz, composition, music theory, and music technology.
 He gives lessons to students in his local area and others who sometimes travel to Leicester from afar.

 Dr. Polishook also teaches internationally through Skype video conferencing.
 His Skype students include pianists and musicians on several continents, many of whom have worked online with him for a period of years.

 As for Dr. Polishook’s studio, it combines the best of old and new technology.
 It features a Steingraeber Phoenix 205, an instrument sometimes known as the Liszt Grand Piano.
 The first one was built in the 19th century specially for Franz Liszt, hence its appellation as the Liszt Grand Piano.

 Dr. Polishook’s 205 also features a 21st-century innovation, which is Richard Dain’s Phoenix system that, among other things, increases the sustain and singing character of the instrument.
 It’s heritage along with the Phoenix system make it a wonderful, inspiring instrument with which to demonstrate and teach about nuances of dynamics, tone colour, pedalling , and timbre.
 Two studio-quality microphones and a studio-quality digital-audio interface reside next to the 205 so high-quality recordings can be made when and as needed.

 A recent addition to the studio is a modular analogue synthesis system.
-These components—piano, recording equipment, video conferencing, old and new school synthesis come together into an extended instrument, an environment that draws from both the historical legacy of the piano, and from new and upcoming innovations in music technology.
-Finally, these elements all come together into Dr. Polishook’s solo piano concerts.
+These components—piano, recording equipment, and synthesisers—together created an extended musical instrument that draws from, on the one hand, the historical legacy of the piano, and, on the other, from new and upcoming innovations in music technology.
+Finally, these elements all come together and feature in Dr. Polishook’s solo piano concerts.